Avinask0/Avinask0/README.md

 - Have all financial calculators
 - And a special stock dashboard where a unique reason engine which shows the stock movement reason under development.

-- Built using [your tech: Python / HTML]
+- Built using: Python / HTML .